 The bike’s resistance system is exclusively manual.
 It doesn’t require a power source, and the unit’s console does not control the bike’s brake.

 The tension knob doesn’t have any levels marked on it.
 Instead, you turn right or left until the pedal tension is adequate for your training.
 The knob also fulfills the function of an emergency brake.
-It integrates a steel spring and allows you to press it down if you want to stop the flywheel instantly.
+It integrates a steel spring and allows you to instantly press it down if you want to stop the flywheel.

 A fitness console is quite a plus for an indoor cycling bike.
 Unfortunately, some commercial models don’t include this accessory.
 The Schwinn IC3 has a fitness console that offers more than the average basic unit.
 First, it has a 6-panel LCD, which shows Average RPM, time, distance, speed, RPM, calories, and pulse.

 For distance, there are both imperial and metric units.
 Unfortunately, the bike doesn’t have integrated sensors for pulse reading.
-Still, the console comes with an internal sensor that can read the pulse transmitted by a heart rate chest strap that operates in the 4.5kHz – 5.5kHz frequency interval.
+Still, the console has an internal sensor that can read the pulse transmitted by a heart rate chest strap that operates in the 4.5kHz – 5.5kHz frequency interval.

 There are goal settings available for time, distance, and calories.
-You can select a target for each one of these metrics so that the console will count down from it zero.
-This feature offers the possibility to keep a better track of your progress.
+You can select a target for each of these metrics so that the console will count down from zero.
+This feature offers the possibility to keep better track of your progress.

 The console is pretty easy to use.
-It has four buttons these being Mode, Reset, Up, Down.
+It has four buttons: Mode, Reset, Up, and Down.
 The Mode button toggles ON/OFF the unit’s SCAN function.
 The Speed and RPM values rotate on the middle right panel when the SCAN function is on.

 The Mode button also covers the selection function for the unit’s metrics.
 The Up/Down arrow buttons allow you to increase/decrease value when setting up a workout goal.
 And finally, the reset button clears the time, distance, and calorie values to zero.